-In this article, we explore common use cases concerning starting and canceling builds via REST API.
-These are helpful when you need to:
+In this article, we explore common use cases concerning starting and canceling builds via TeamCity REST API:

-Implement a complex build logic by invoking REST API from a Command Line build runner.
+Implementing a complex build logic by invoking REST API from the Command Line build runner.

-To be able to start a build, you need to access a build queue via this endpoint:
+To be able to start a build, you need to access the build queue via this endpoint:

 Queueing a new build requires two steps: